nabilalibou/nabilalibou/README.md

 **Data Scientist | Python Enthusiast**

-- I am passionate about implementing ETL pipelines and machine learning techniques to solve problems in fields like biology, cognitive science.
+- I am passionate about implementing ETL pipelines and machine learning techniques to solve problems in fields like healthcare, cognitive sciences and manufacturing.
 - Currently, I work as a data scientist focusing on EEG data at [Biotrial](https://www.biotrial.com/).
 - In my free time, I love pursuing personal various data-driven projects and I have also recently begun contributing to open-source projects like [MNE-Python](https://github.com/mne-tools/mne-python) and [PYPREP](https://github.com/sappelhoff/pyprep)).
 - Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/nabil-alibou/) to learn more about my background and experience !